James Grant (British Army officer, born 1720): Battle for New York

 As the British tried to gain control of the major port city in the New York Campaign, Grant had become Howe's primary planning officer.
 He developed two plans, each designed to both gain control of territory and to deal a serious or fatal blow to the Continental Army.
 These resulted in the Battle of Brooklyn, and Battle of White Plains.
 Both of these were British victories, as was the overall campaign, but General Washington avoided the death blow to his troops each time.

 In the Battle of Long Island on 26 and 27 August, Major General Grant led the division that landed on the left wing.
 He was to engage the American right and divert attention from Howe's flanking manoeuvre with the main body.
 An advance unit of his troops engaged the Americans at the Red Lion Inn, which was the first engagement of the battle.
 Grant completed his mission, and strongly defeated the American General William Alexander's division.

-After the event, Grant was unfairly criticised by some for allowing the escape of most of this force.
+After the event, Grant was criticised by some for allowing the escape of most of this force.
 He had almost 7,000 men in ten regiments opposing Alexander's 1,600 Continentals, but there were factors at play other than troop strength.
 First, Grant stopped his advance according to the British plan, awaiting Howe's attack on the American rear, rather than attacking the Americans who were dug in on the Brooklyn heights.
 Second, he was running low on ammunition.
 Boats and logistic support were busy ferrying and supplying the Hessian units on the right and the main body that was landing at Gravesend, Brooklyn.

 Grant quick-marched his battalion to the Battle of White Plains, but he arrived too late.
 In 1777, Grant devised the battle plans for the Battle of Brandywine Creek.